physimals/verbena/doc/command.rst

 ----------------------

 The ``-tr=TR`` option is used to specify the time resolution of the data in seconds, i.e. the time spacing between volumes.
-The ``-te=TE`` option specifies the assumed TE of tissue, used for conversion of concentration to signal
+Note that this does not always correspond to the repetition time (TR) of the acquisition sequence.
+The ``-te=TE`` option specifies the sequence TE in seconds.

 Macro vascular contamination
 ----------------------------